-Q. Need to Create Stimulating, Inspirational, FUN Community Engagement?
+Q. Need to Create a Stimulating, Inspirational, STEAM School-Based Engagement Program?

 A. We’ve Got That!

-Tinker Family Engagement, a suite of activities aimed at students and the people who love them that we bring to your school, community organization, Troop, Club….you name it.
+A Tinker Event is a suite of activities aimed at students and the people who love them that we bring to your school or community organization.
 We bring a turnkey event to your premises with all sorts of STEAM-Y activities.
-Price ranges from $1500-$3500 depending on the size of your group, length of the program and the number of activities.
-Parents, Grandparents, Aunts, Uncles, Caretakers, Uncle Fred, Cousin Louie, Sweet Adeline…bring ’em on over and let’s hack away at some fun activities LIKE:
+Price ranges from $2000-$3500 depending on the size of your group, length of the program and the number of activities.
+This program can be delivered as an in-school assembly or enrichment program or a family engagement program sponsored by PTAs and family coordinator.

 The Scratch Coding Station